 For three years I was houseless.
 Not in a down-and-out kinda way, I was making good money, travelled a lot and lived in some nice hotels.
 I’d spend three months at one friends house, move to another for a couple more, head to the hills to work for the summer, head down to a friends house in Mexico where I could live quite well on the cheap.
 I’d return in winter to live in a motel that rented by the month in the off-season.
 I spent three off-seasons there.

 I stayed local throughout that time because my daughter was here.
 It didn’t hurt that there was a lot of work in town and money was rarely an issue.
-We would dine often, travel to San Fran, generally lived pretty well, my relationship with her mother notwithstanding as largely nonexistent, and when existent contemptuous as all get-out.
+I imagine half the houses in Garberville and Redway (the two “big” towns in Southern Humboldt) are part weed depots.
+As every friend who comes in from the hills needs a place to store samples, and half the folks coming through town are looking to buy.
+It was brilliant.
+We would dine out often, travel to San Fran often, my sister living there at the time, and generally lived pretty well, my relationship with her mother notwithstanding as largely nonexistent, and when existent contemptuous as all get-out.

 It was three years after I left our last house when I saw the listing for the home online.
 For the region, the price was unreal.
 I’ve never seen such expensive 40 acre, 45 degree slope properties, with a derelict 300 square foot cabin decaying somewhere therein going for several million dollars.
 Multi-million dollar homes dot the landscape as well, which might seem unusual as the nearest city is a four hour drive.
 For the poor, there’s the woods, and they’re well lived in too.
 Each week the Eel River Cleanup Crew of volunteers reports the hundreds of pounds of trash recovered from one of the many clearings just outside of town.